 Recommended for ages 16+

-In Rehearsal: God of Carnage.
-In this first set of photos, actors Dan Donohue, Melinda Page Hamilton, Kim Martin-Cotten, Brian Vaughn and director Marco Barricelli in a table read on the first day and in rehearsal two weeks later for God of Carnage.
+God of Carnage In this first set of photos, actors Dan Donohue, Melinda Page Hamilton, Kim Martin-Cotten and Brian Vaughn in God of Carnage, by Yasmina Reza, directed by Marco Barricelli.

-In Rehearsal: Who's Afraid of Virginia Woolf?..
-In this second set, actors Gabriel Gaston, Kim Martin-Cotten, Elysia Roorbach, Brian Vaughn and director Lisa Rothe in a table read on the first day and in rehearsal two weeks later for Who's Afraid of Virginia Woolf?
+Who's Afraid of Virginia Woolf?
+In this second set, actors Gabriel Gaston, Kim Martin-Cotten, Elysia Roorbach and Brian Vaughn in Edward Albee's Who's Afraid of Virginia Woolf?, directed by Lisa Rothe.

 Honors and Reviews